Terms, Abbreviations & Acronyms

 Home Grown (Wood)

-Lumber grown and manufactured in the UK.
-Can sometimes be called "native" wood.
+Lumber grown and processed in the UK.
+Can sometimes be called "native" (wood), especially in Ireland.

 ITTO (International Timber Organisation)